-How to Define Ethical Behavior & Why It’s Important in the Workplace
+The Importance of Ethical Behavior in the Workplace

 Headlines frequently peddle allegations of unethical behavior in the workplace which can create public relations crises, operational distractions, financial liabilities and in some cases lead to the total collapse of organizations.
 Given the severe financial and reputational consequences of unethical behavior, and the mere allegations of unethical behavior, it is no surprise that organizational efforts to prevent, detect and respond to it are consistently scrutinized by stakeholders.
-The intense scrutiny makes it critical to understand the definition of ethics in the workplace, why ethics are important in the workplace, and the single most important thing organizations can do differently to encourage ethical behavior in the workplace.
+The intense scrutiny makes it critical to understand the definition of business ethics, why ethics are important in the workplace, and the single most important thing organizations can do differently to encourage ethical behavior.
+Plus, learn the value of increasing your workplace culture and how this can contribute to higher retention rates and employee engagement.

-It is important to understand that ethical behavior in the workplace can stimulate positive employee behaviors that lead to organizational growth, just as unethical behavior in the workplace can inspire damaging headlines that lead to organizational demise.
+It is important to understand that ethical behavior in the workplace can stimulate positive employee behaviors that lead to organizational growth, just as unethical behavior in the workplace can inspire damaging headlines that lead to organizational demise and even influence employees to quite their jobs.

 Simply put, organizational stakeholders that include individuals, groups and organizations of various types enter into a relationship with a business organization for that business to protect their interests in a specific way.
 Therefore, there is a mutual expectation that stakeholders and business organizations act in an ethical manner and in each other’s best interest.